konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 to make use of [integration-service] from a jenkins pipeline.
 For example, perhaps their jenkins job performs CI on a git repository that contains pullspecs which should be mirrored to some environment of theirs.
 Before mirroring, they want to make sure that the same test works against dozens of different kubernetes configurations on different public clouds.
-That platform engineering team first creates a single tekton pipeline that contains the logic to perform the test given a single cluster.
+That platform team first creates a single tekton pipeline that contains the logic to perform the test given a single cluster.
 They then configure dozens of [IntegrationTestScenario] resources, one for each kubernetes configuration they want to target.
 When a new set of pullspecs is proposed to their git repo,